NDAB16008U Programming Language Design (PLD)

 - Computational power of languages

-- Design and implement simple programming languages using several of the above-listed features.
+- Design and implement simple programming languages or language extensions using several of the above-listed features.

 - Describe this language using a mixture of formal and informal specification.